U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

 Why keep doing it?

 “You accept that the injuries are part of it and that something will probably inevitably happen,” McKennis said.
-“It doesn’t make a ton of sense as to why continue doing it — if you know the rest of your life you’re compromising your body in some way.
+“It doesn’t make a ton of sense as to why you continue doing it — if you know the rest of your life you’re compromising your body in some way.
 I think at the end of the day, we all love the sport so much and are so passionate about it that you find a way to reason with the risk, I suppose, and accept it for what it is.”

 Just not healing